Information that new academies will need in their first period of opening.

 Financial monitoring and assurance requirements

-EFA has worked with academies to achieve a position where the accountability requirements are satisfied while the administrative burden is minimised.
+ESFA has worked with academies to achieve a position where the accountability requirements are satisfied while the administrative burden is minimised.
 The main components of the accountability framework and assurance arrangements are set out below.

 Academies Financial Handbook